mkalpha/NC_Knews/README.md

 npm run seed
 ```

-To create the tbales and seed the data for a remote DB make sure the connection information for production is in the knex config and run the following
+To create the tables and seed the data for a remote DB make sure the connection information for production is in the knexfile.js and run the following

 ```
 knex migrate:latest --env production